plgd-dev/doc/content/en/architecture/component-overview.md

 {{< /plantuml >}}

 {{% note %}}
-More detailed flows which command triggers which event can be find directly in the [commands proto file](https://github.com/plgd-dev/cloud/blob/v2/resource-aggregate/pb/commands.proto).
+More detailed flows on which commands trigger which events can be found in the [commands proto file](https://github.com/plgd-dev/cloud/blob/v2/resource-aggregate/pb/commands.proto).
 {{% /note %}}

 ![L3](/images/diagrams/component-resourceaggregate.svg "medium-zoom-image")